top of page

 • Microchip and identity checks

-• Rabies vaccination requirements (including timing rules)
+• Rabies vaccination (with strict timing rules)

 • Additional vaccines or parasite treatments